 - Institution of Mechanical Engineers (IMechE)

 The process of becoming chartered is more straightforward if you have an accredited bachelors degree along with a Masters or an accredited integrated MEng degree.
-Details of which qualifications are accredited are available at Engineering Council - Accredited Course Search.
 Some employers will offer opportunities to study for a part-time MSc in a relevant subject.

 You will also need to demonstrate that you have the required professional competencies and commitment, as set out in the UK Standard for Professional Engineering Competence (UK-SPEC).

-Throughout your career you are expected to carry out continuing professional development (CPD) to enhance your skills and knowledge.
+Throughout your career you will be expected to carry out continued professional development (CPD) to enhance your skills and knowledge.
 This can be aided by joining one of the professional bodies listed above who offer support through structured CPD programmes.
 They run events, short courses and conferences, which can all count towards CPD.

 Working alongside maintenance engineers and plant managers, and with newer colleagues such as engineering technicians and trainee engineers, also provides opportunities to acquire a greater variety of skills.